 WAVES AND WILDLIFE

-Each spring Save Our Shores has photographers submit their best shots from state marine protected areas (MPAs) along the Monterey Bay National Marine Sanctuary to our Waves and Wildlife competition.
-The top images are then displayed in an exhibit throughout July at the Sanctuary Exploration Center of Santa Cruz.
-Save Our Shores aims to raise awareness and appreciation of our local marine protected areas by highlighting these locations and the amazing wildlife and ecosystems within them.
-Below are the winning photos from 2018!
+From April 1 through June 30, 2019, Save Our Shores is accepting photographers’ best shots of state marine protects areas (MPAs) along the Monterey Bay National Marine Sanctuary for our Waves and Wildlife photo competition.
+The top images will be on the First Friday Santa Cruz art trail on August 2 at the Sanctuary Exploration Center and will remain displayed throughout the month.
+We aim to raise awareness and appreciation of our local MPAs by highlighting these locations and the amazing life within them!
+Scroll down for Submission Rules and Guidelines.

 WHAT ARE MARINE PROTECTED AREAS?

-Marine protected areas (MPAs) are portions of our ocean and estuaries that are sheltered from particular kinds of human disturbance.
+MPAs are portions of our ocean and estuaries that are sheltered from particular kinds of human disturbance.
 From rocky intertidal zones to lush kelp forests, MPAs include a wide range of ocean habitats along our coastlines.
-These protected parts of ocean and coastline help conserve and restore wildlife and habitats of the sea much like state and national parks do for land.
-MPAs protect critical habitats and help improve the sustainability of fisheries.
+These protected parts of the ocean and shorelines help conserve and restore wildlife and habitats of the sea much like state and national parks do for land.
+MPAs protect critical habitats and improve the sustainability of fisheries.
+There are two kinds of MPAs: state marine reserves and state marine conservation areas.
+These types of areas provide different amounts and kinds of protection.

 - Montara State Marine Reserve (SMR)*